mikegloudemans/post-coloc-toolkit/README.md

 Organize loci by number of candidate genes and colocalizations, tissue(s) of colocalization, trait(s) of colocalization, or other categorical filters to aid in gene prioritization.

-### get-ld-buddies

-For each seed SNP (usually a GWAS lead SNP) used for colocalization testing, get a list of all SNPs in LD (R^2 > 0.8), representing other potentially causal SNPs at the locus.

-### get-vep-consequences

-Get the VEP predicted effects of every lead variant or LD buddy of a lead variant.
-This may be useful for hypothesizing about possible mechanisms at any given locus.

 ### make-heatmaps

 Make heatmaps in the style of (paper TBD...), illustrating colocalization results across